vanvalen/deepcell.github.io/_pages/02-FAQ.md

 	- You will need a CUDA/cuDNN capable Nvidia GPU.
 We have had good success with the Nvidia GTX 980, Titan X, and GTX 1080 graphics cards.

 - Does __DeepCell__ work with TensorFlow?
 	- Unfortunately no. We have found that TensorFlow is unable to use numpy like indexing to address tensors.
-This makes it significantly harder to implement d-regularly pooling kernels - but we're working on it.
+This makes it significantly harder to implement d-regularly sparse pooling kernels - but we're working on it.

 - Does __DeepCell__ track cells from frame to frame?
 	- Unfortunately no. Right now, this software package focuses solely on the image segmentation problem for live-cell experiments.
 However, we are aware that cell tracking is an issue for a number of labs and we're actively working on deep learning approaches to this problem.